Franklin National Bank

-Franklin National Bank, based in Franklin Square on Long Island, New York was once the United States' 20th largest bank.
-On October 8, 1974, it collapsed in obscure circumstances, involving Michele Sindona, renowned Mafia-banker and member of the irregular freemasonic lodge, Propaganda Due.
+Franklin National Bank was a bank based in Franklin Square on Long Island, New York.
+It was once the United States' 20th largest bank.
+On October 8, 1974, it collapsed in obscure circumstances involving Michele Sindona, who was a renowned Mafia-banker and member of the irregular freemasonic lodge Propaganda Due.
 It was at the time the largest bank failure in the history of the country.